chongzhizhao/chongzhizhao.github.io/index.md

 # About Me

 ## Summary of Research

-I am curious about the latest progress in microarchitectural security research and how we can defend our computers from a plethora of side channel attacks.
-I believe that security should be regarded as a first-order design constraint as well as performance and power.
-To this end, I have been experimenting side channel exploits and devising defense techniques.
-Additionally, I also work with cache replacement policies and prefetching techniques.
+As computing grows in connectivity and heterogeneity, security ought to be regarded as a first-order design metric as well as performance and power.
+To this end, my research involves side-channel attacks, cache replacement policies, and prefetching.

 ## Skills

-- Beginner: ARMv8 ISA, LATEX
+- Beginner: x86 Assembly, LATEX, Raspberry Pi ecosystem
-- Intermediate: C/C++, Python, Verilog, QEMU Emulator, Raspberry Pi Ecosystem
+- Intermediate: Python, Verilog, QEMU Emulator, Xilinx Vivado
-- Proficient: gem5 Simulator, UNIX CLI
+- Proficient: C/C++, gem5 Simulator, ARMv8 Assembly, Linux OS

 ## Publications

 Yasin, M., Zhao, C., Rajendran, J. (2019).
 SFLL-HLS: Stripped-Functionality Logic Locking Meets High-Level Synthesis.
 ICCAD.

 ## Contact

-If you are a recruiter, please find me at chongzhizhao4(at)gmail(dot)com so that I can send you my resume.
+If you are a recruiter, please find me at chongzhizhao4 (at) gmail (dot) com so that I can send you my resume.

 ## Topics of Notes